Shellenberger Field & Dr. Jack M. Toms Track

 The track was named after former athletic director and legendary track and field and cross country coach Dr. Jack M. Toms in 2010.
 The Men's and Women's Track and Field teams call this home and most recently hosted the 2016 ODAC Outdoor Track and Field Championships.
 Between both teams, there have been 5 ODAC Championships since the track was built in 2010.

 Built in 1969 and named in honor of John M. Turner, Class of 1929 and professor of English from 1933 to 1972, then Dean of the College from 1952 to 1972.
 The John M. Turner Health and Physical Education Center was renovated and expanded in 2000.
-The building houses a gymnasium; two-story fitness center; dance and multi-purpose studio; health and human performance laboratory; training rooms; classrooms; offices for faculty and coaches; and the Athletic Department which offers 10 Women's Sports, 9 Men's Sports, and 2 Co-Ed Sports (Cheerleading and Equestrian).
-In 2016, the Men's and Women's Basketball teams brought home the ODAC Championship.
+The building houses Lynchburg's Wayne Proffitt Court -- the home of Lynchburg's basketball and volleyball teams -- as well as a fitness center, dance and multi-purpose studio, health and human performance laboratory, athletic training facilities, classrooms, offices for faculty and coaches, and the athletic department's 24 sports.

 Aubrey R. Moon Jr. Field

 Aubrey Moon Field is the home of the Hornet softball team as well as the track and field throwing events.
-The beautifully maintained field welcomes all who enter the college from Lakeside Drive and is bordered by the Lynchburg College Alumni House and the Drysdale Student Center.
+The beautifully maintained field welcomes all who enter the university from Lakeside Drive and is bordered by the Lynchburg Alumni House and the Drysdale Student Center.
 The gently-sloping hillside next to the field can accommodate a number of fans and bleachers can seat approximately 500.
-The softball team has won 6 ODAC Championships and entered 4 NCAA Appearences, including a College World Series Appearence in 2008.

 James C. Fox Field

-Home of the Lynchburg baseball team, Fox Field is one of the nicest facilities in the ODAC.
-Cut out of the natural terrain of Lynchburg College, Fox Field is adjacent to Wake Field House.
-The baseball stadium can accomodate approximately 1,000 fans.
-The field has housed 1 ODAC Championship team and 2 NCAA Appearences.
+Home of the Lynchburg baseball team, James C. Fox Field is cut out of the natural terrain of the Lynchburg campus, adjacent to Wake Field House.
+The field, named for Lynchburg's longtime coach, faculty member, and administrator can accomodate approximately 1,000 fans.
+The Dan Wooldridge '56 Press Box sits behind the backstop.

-Another facility to have gone through a major overhaul, the Lynchburg Tennis Courts were resurfaced at the conclusion of the Summer of 2015.
-The six courts, which are adjacent to Fox Field, have a state-of-the art surface designed to maximize edurance while minimizing strain on the athletes in competition.
+Another facility to have gone through a major overhaul, the Lynchburg Tennis Courts were resurfaced at the conclusion of the summer of 2015.
+The six courts are located just down the hill from Fox Field.

 Wake Field House

-For more information, please visit the Fitness Center information center by clicking on the Fitness Center link above.
+For more information, please visit the Fitness Center information center by clicking on the hyperlink above.